dollarbeardclub/freznocart/README.md

     if( $item->attributes->has('size') )
     {
-        // item has attribute size
+        // item has attr

+        ibute size
     }
     else
     {